ssbc/ssb-threads/readme.md

 ## Usage

-Version 7.0 and higher **requires ssb-db2** and does not support ssb-db.
+This plugin's version 8.0 **requires ssb-db2 v2.0.2 or higher** and does not support ssb-db.
 If the **ssb-friends** plugin is available it will filter the messages of blocked users.

 ```diff
  SecretStack({appKey: require('ssb-caps').shs})